mozilla-services/merino-py/docs/adr/0003-test-containers.md

 In 2024, it is anticipated that Merino will expand to be consumed by a greater set of Firefox surfaces and to include more content providers.
-This will challenge the current feature test strategy, which has recently shown weakness at detecting incompatibility with third-party integrations.
+This will challenge the current feature test strategy, which has recently shown weakness in detecting incompatibility with third-party integrations.

-The current test approach uses a combination of unit, integration, and contract feature tests, where third-party integrations such as cloud services, data storage services, and external API integrations are test doubled in the lower level unit and integration tests.
+The current test approach uses a combination of unit, integration, and contract feature tests, where third-party integrations such as cloud services, data storage services, and external API integrations are test doubled in the lower-level unit and integration tests.
 While test doubles (find more details about test doubles [here][1]) might be easier to work with, they lack the accuracy of working with real dependencies in terms of matching the production environment and covering all the integration surfaces and concerns in tests.

-Despite the potential to test with third-party integrations in contract tests, developers have refrained due to the lack of familiarity with Docker and CI tooling, as well as a perceived inadequate return on investment for the time and effort required to create and maintain contract tests for experimental features.
+Despite the potential to test with third-party integrations in contract tests, developers have refrained due to their lack of familiarity with Docker and CI tooling, as well as a perceived inadequate return on investment for the time and effort required to create and maintain contract tests for experimental features.